 - What is the meniscus?

-- Is there usually any other damage to the knee when the meniscus is torn?
+- Is there other damage to the knee when the meniscus is torn?

 - What is the difference between partial meniscectomy and meniscal repair?